captbaritone/webamp/docs/architecture.md

 ## Library/Application

 This repository contains both an NPM module, and a demo page, found at <https://webamp.org>.
-The NPM module's goal is to provide a widget which can be embedded in any website, where as the demo page depends upon the library, and provides the canonical ussage.
-You can find more information about the library's API in the [ussage](./ussage.md) document.
-You can find more info about the demo page in [index.js](../js/index.js).
+The NPM module's goal is to provide a widget which can be embedded in any website, where as the demo page depends upon the library, and provides the canonical usage.
+You can find more information about the library's API in the [usage](./usage.md) document.

+* The entry point for the demo page is [index.js](../js/index.js)
+* The entry point for the NPM modules is [winamp.js](../js/winamp.js)

 ## Redux